The fragile nature of road transportation networks: Conclusion

 Several limitations of this study need to be acknowledged.
 Although uncertainties are explicitly accounted for in the numerical simulation, this research largely relies on the assumptions of homogenous networks and well-defined MFDs.
-Since hysteresis is a commonly observed phenomenon due to unevenly distributed traffic congestion, it can be of great interest to involve heterogeneity and hysteresis in future studies of antifragility.
-As hysteresis leads to a decrease in network serviceability, it can potentially be regarded as a virtual supply disruption.
-Additionally in Section \ref{sec: indicator}, it is assumed that the backward wave is slower than the free flow speed, allowing for a relatively accurate skewness estimation with the proposed approximation function, but as noted, this assumption may be challenged by technological advancements, particularly with the rise of CAVs, highlighting the necessity for developing more precise approximation functions to address future technological advancements.
+Since hysteresis is a commonly observed phenomenon on the MFDs due to unevenly distributed traffic congestion and unadaptive driving behavior, it can be of great interest to explicitly involve heterogeneity and hysteresis in future studies of antifragility.
+Proposition \ref{prop: 1} establishes that the recovery process can be considered fragile as long as the recovery branch of the MFD consists of multiple cuts forming a concave envelope, and various studies have also showcased that such concavity is still followed by hysteresis \citep{geroliminis_hysteresis_2011, mariotte_macroscopic_2017}.
+However, to fully incorporate hysteresis into the mathematical analysis on fragility, an analytical framework for the level of hysteresis must be present, which is sometimes referred to as the network stability \citep{gayah_impacts_2014}.
+Another limitation is the assumption that the backward wave is slower than the free flow speed in Section \ref{sec: indicator}, which allows for a fairly accurate skewness estimation using the proposed approximation function in this work.
+However, this assumption may be challenged by the emergence of AVs and platoons, highlighting the necessity for developing more precise approximation functions to address future technological advancements.